MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Prompts for MulFeRL

 We use a small set of prompts throughout training.
 Concretely, we include three system prompts (for training rollouts, feedback generation, and feedback merging) and one prompt template for feedback injection and regeneration.
 We provide the exact prompt texts in Figures~\ref{fig:input_pem}, \ref{fig:feedback_system_prompt}, \ref{fig:merge_feedback_system_prompt}, and \ref{fig:feedback_injection_regen_prompt}, respectively.
 The corresponding user prompts are simple and self-explanatory (e.g., the problem statement, and when needed, the model’s sampled rollouts and/or multiple feedback comments), so we omit them to avoid redundancy.

-During evaluation, to ensure consistency with the training setup and facilitate reproducibility, we use the same input system prompt, feedback-generation prompt, and feedback-injection/regeneration prompt for MulFeRL on math benchmarks as those used in training.
-Feedback merging is not required in this setting because evaluation does not involve aggregating feedback from multiple sources or multiple feedback comments; instead, the evaluation procedure uses a single-turn, feedback-guided regeneration setup.
+During evaluation, for experiments that require feedback, we use the same input system prompt, feedback-generation prompt, and feedback-injection/regeneration prompt for MulFeRL on math benchmarks as those used in training, ensuring consistency with the training setup and facilitating reproducibility.
+Feedback merging is not required in this setting because these evaluation experiments do not aggregate feedback from multiple sources or multiple feedback comments; instead, they use a single-turn, feedback-guided regeneration protocol.
 For OOD evaluations, we only adjust the output-format constraints to match each task’s requirements, while keeping the overall prompt structure and interaction protocol the same.
 In the appendix, we present the prompts for math tasks as a representative example.